Borrowing Assets from the Compound Protocol

-If you haven’t already, acquire some DAI and open your code editor.
-To acquire DAI on your localhost test net fork of the Ethereum main net, execute the mint-testnet-dai.js script while Ganache CLI is running in another command line window.
+If you haven’t already, acquire some Dai and open your code editor.
+To acquire Dai on your localhost test net fork of the Ethereum mainnet, execute the seed script while Ganache CLI is running in another command line window.
 There are instructions in the GitHub repository readme.

 Import the contract addresses and our Ethereum wallet’s private key.
 The JSON file is available in the GitHub Repository.

 Be sure to paste the contract address of MyContract in the address variable value.
 This address was logged when you deployed (or re-deployed) the contract (see above Compiling and Deploying the Contract).

 We’ll make a similar log function, to illustrate our balances that change as we execute the Compound smart contract methods.

 The main function transfers Dai from your wallet to MyContract.
 Then it calls the borrowEthExample function in MyContract via Web3.js JSON RPC.
 Lastly, we call myEthRepayBorrow to repay the contract’s borrow.

 Here is the order of events that occur.